protofire/hardhat-chainlink-plugin/README.md

 └─────────┴──────────────────────────────────────────────┘
 ```

 If you login again to your Node UI from http://127.0.0.1:6688 or simply refresh the page if you are still login.
-You will see the node updated password on the dashboard.
+You will see the node updated.

 **Step 7:**